 Send push notifications, even when the app is not active

 Experience scales up (or down) with device capabilities

 Provides a secure HTTPS endpoint and other user safeguards

-Adapts to the user's screen size / orientation and input method
+Adapts to the user's screen size or orientation and input method

 Share and launch from a standard hyperlink

-By building or converting your existing site to a PWA, you can better engage your existing audience with push notifications, app like integration and offline support.
-At the same time, you can continue building your audience on the open web, as users discover your PWA through search and link-sharing.
-Best of all, you can update your app by simply updating your web server code.
+Build (or convert) your existing website to a PWA to enhance your engagement with your users.
+Enhancements include push notifications, app-like integration, and offline support.
+Continue to build your audience on the open web for users to discover your PWA through search and link-sharing.
+Best of all, your app is updated in using your web server code.